seana02/grade-calculator/README.md

-# Grade Calculator (WIP)
+# Grade Calculator
 A configurable grade calculator web-app with support for weighted grade categories, dropping grades, and multiple grading schemes.

-Calculates current grade, as well as minimum final grades for specified letter grades.
+Data stored entirely as JSON in browser local storage.

+Created using TypeScript and React.